 In 1920, legislation was signed into law creating the first civilian vocational rehabilitation (VR) agencies.
 These early VR agencies served very few blind consumers.
-Instead, most individuals with blindness or visual impairments (BVI) sought services from separate, non-governmental organizations.
-As service delivery for individuals with BVI evolved, more states created VR agencies focused specifically on serving individuals with BVI (referred to as "separate" or "blind" agencies).
-As of 2011, there were 24 separate agencies serving individuals with BVI.
-Instead of maintaining separate agencies, other states operate "combined" agencies that serve consumers of all
+Instead, most individuals with blindness or low vision (B/LV) sought services from separate, non-governmental organizations.
+As service delivery for individuals with B/LV evolved, more states created VR agencies focused specifically on serving individuals with B/LV (referred to as "separate" or "blind" agencies).
+As of 2022, there were 22 separate agencies serving individuals with B/LV.
+Instead of maintaining separate agencies, other states operate "combined" agencies that serve consumers of all disability types.